JustinChristensen/trinitycore-dockerfile/README.md

 #### Environment Variables

-The environment variables available to tweak the behavior of your containers at runtime are.
+The environment variables available to tweak the behavior of your containers at runtime are as follows.
 See the Dockerfiles for defaults:

 **worldserver**
 ```Dockerfile